CarstenKoenig/EventSourcing/README.md

 Of course those read-models should use some kind of database to store their values - for the test it's just a simple dictionary.

-If a new event is added to the store those sinks will receive those events together with the Id of the entity that caused the event and can then decide to `react` by returning `Some (key, StoreComputation<'value>)`.
-If ther was something returned the computation will be run against the store and it's result passed to a update method that should update the external read-model.
+If a new event is added to the store those sinks will receive those events together with the Id of the entity that caused the event and can then decide to `update` their external data using the `store` and it's capabilities to run computations.

 #### Example
 This is how the Console-Sample programm defines it's CQRS model: